 I would strongly advise anyone who is looking into their genetics to get professional guidance.
 There may not be any experienced practitioners in your local area, but many practitioners skype – you don’t even need to see someone in your own country!

-If finances are an issue, bear in mind that a medical doctor will often be much more expensive than a naturopath or nutritionist, and very often it’s the naturopaths and nutritionists who have more experience in nutritional genomics.
+If finances are an issue, bear in mind that a medical doctor will often be much more expensive than a nutritionist, and very often it’s the nutritionists who have more experience in nutritional genomics.

 If you want to get a report that you understand for yourself – without getting a practitioner’s assistance – then you may be better to get your genetic panel done through a program that includes some interpretation with it, such as Fitgenes or SmartDNA.